 I don`t go through to Edinburgh Airport very often and up until recently only managed shots while waiting for my holiday flights.
 However, I`ve since discovered the excellent `Mound` viewing location and hope to head east for photography trips more often.
 Meanwhile, this section contains all my efforts so far from the capital`s airport, which is the busiest in Scotland.
-As of 2018, reports on any visits can be accessed by clicking here with any images prior to December 2017 shown below.
+As of 2018, reports on any visits can be accessed via the following links with any images prior to December 2017 shown below.

 Tuesday 5 September 2017

 Iberia Express Airbus A320-216(WL) EC-LYE advertising Pull&Bear.
 This is a Spanish clothing and accessories retailer based in Narón, Galicia, but it has numerous stores world-wide.
-The company focuses on casual, laid-back clothing and accessories for young people with an urban style at a reasonable price.
+The company claims it offers casual, laid-back clothing and accessories for young people with an urban style at a reasonable price.

 Although there was a steady stream of movements on this occasion, which was an overcast morning, most involved run-of-the mill airliners.
 Nevertheless, it was an enjoyable way to pass a couple of hours with the Iberia `Pull&Bear` A320 and US-registered Challenger being the only real planes of note.